 One of the biggest questions when it comes to confirmed vs potential vulnerabilities is whether you need to fix potentials.
 It’s very common for people to focus on confirmed vulnerabilities.
 Usually confirmed vulnerabilities are easier to fix since Qualys can point you toward the problem, and the fix action.

 It’s best to investigate potential vulnerabilities, but better still, ensure authentication is all in place and working well.
 That reduces the number of potentials you see.
+Fix the underlying issues, don’t ignore the potentials.
+The Qualys product SMEs are fond of saying Qualys doesn’t just find vulnerabilities, it finds whatever else is wrong with your network.
+Or even your processes.
+They’re right.

 Would I investigate a high-severity potential before fixing a low-severity confirmed?
 Yes.
 Yes I would.
+Especially if you have one Qualys potential vulnerability in particular.